duetosymmetry/pcgm34-web-site/Lodging.md

 * **Check-out**: The latest check-out date is **FIXME** (one day after the workshop).

-Phone to make a reservation, and ask for the "UTGR Workshop."
+Phone to make a reservation, and ask for the "FIXME."
 Here is the information we've received on the rates: at the Saga (all after taxes):
 USD FIXME for one person in a single room,